PostHog/posthog.com/contents/handbook/growth/marketing/posthog-style-guide.md

 ### Record videos

 For flows with many steps, it's often more helpful to include a video instead of a screenshot.
-We use [screen studio](https://screen.studio/) to record videos.
+We use [Screen Studio](https://screen.studio/) to record videos.
+Feel free to buy yourself a license.

 Use the following settings:
 - [Preset](https://posthog.slack.com/archives/C01FHN8DNN6/p1729759474007969)
 - Remove any zooming-in for clicks, as this can sometimes make videos hard to follow.
-- For exporting: use MP4, 1080p, 60 fps, and "web" quality
+- For exporting: use MP4, 720, 60 fps, and "web" quality